grvcTeam/MASp/README.md

 The modified version of PX4 needed for MAS<sup>+</sup> will be avalailable **here**.
 The basic MAS<sup>+</sup> Simulink scheme can be downloaded **here**.

+## Hardware solutions
+The only current hardware architecture consists of a Intel NUC and a Raspberry Pi 3 equipped with the NAVIO2 shield.
+Other hardware solutions will be advertised here in the future.

 ## Contact
 Carlos Rodríguez de Cos
 crdecos@us.es